Horizon School serves 919 students in grades Kindergarten-8.

-Horizon School's student population of 838 students has stayed relatively flat over five school years.
+Horizon School's student population of 919 students has grown by 9% over five school years.

 Total Classroom Teachers